 - Download "A life-course approach to vaccination: adapting European policies" March, 2018 (EN)

-- Journal of Biomedical Research & Environmental Sciences, 2020 Nov 18; Addressing the Life-Course Approach in Vaccination Policy across Europe: The Case History of Spain
+- JOURNALOF BIOMEDICAL RESEARCH & ENVIRONMENTAL SCIENCES (Nov.
+2020): Addressing the Life-Course Approach in Vaccination Policy across Europe: The Case History of Spain

 - VACCINES TODAY (11 Nov 2020): Flu in a time of Covid: Italian regions step up flu vaccine campaigns